Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean

-In this section, we prove some general results concerning norms on spaces of local functions and forms.
-More precisely, assuming that the rate $r=(r_e)_{e\in E}$ is trivial, we prove the \emph{Moving Particle Lemma} (Lemma \ref{lem: MPL}) and the \emph{Boundary Estimate} (Proposition \ref{prop: BE}), which gives the relation between certain differentials and operators on local functions.
-We will then in Proposition \ref{prop: SG} use these results to bound the norms of the boundary forms $\{\omega^\dagger_n\}$ defined in Definition \ref{def: omega}.
+In this section, we prove some general results concerning norms on spaces of local functions and forms, and also a criterion of locality.
+More precisely, assuming that the weight $r=(r_e)_{e\in E}$ is trivial, we prove the \emph{Moving Particle Lemma} (Lemma \ref{lem: MPL}) and the \emph{Boundary Estimate} (Proposition \ref{prop: BE}), which gives the relation between certain differentials and operators on local functions.

-We fix a data $((X,E),(S,\phi))$ and a probability measure $\mu=\nu^{\otimes X}$ on $S^X$, where $\nu$ is a probability measure on $S$ supported on $S$.
+The result in this section holds for any locale $(X,E)$, so we consider any general locale.
+We fix a data $((X,E),(S,\phi))$ and a probability measure $\mu=\nu^{\otimes X}$ on $S^X$, where $\nu$ is a probability measure fully supported on $S$.
 We assume that $\phi$ is \emph{irreducibly quantified} in the sense of Definition \ref{def: FQ}.